-{1} In March 1992, Dexter High School students Crystal Kennedy and Randy Ford were forced to submit to strip searches, conducted by school officials, in the vain attempt to recover a third student's missing ring.
-Pursuant to the federal Civil Rights Act of 1871, 42 U.S.C. § 1983 (1998), a jury awarded compensatory damages against the school district and four school officials, punitive damages against three of the officials, and attorney's fees to Plaintiffs.
+{1} In March 1992, Dexter High School students Crystal Kennedy and Randy Ford were forced to submit to strip searches, conducted by school officials, in the vain attempt to recover a third student’s missing ring.
+Pursuant to the federal Civil Rights Act of 1871, 42 U.S.C. § 1983 (1998), a jury awarded compensatory damages against the school district and four school officials, punitive damages against three of the officials, and attorney’s fees to Plaintiffs.
 In Kennedy v.
-Dexter Consolidated Schools, 1998-NMCA-051, 124 N.M.
-764, 955 P.2d 693, the Court of Appeals affirmed the compensatory damages against the school district, but reversed all judgments against individual Defendants on at least one of the following grounds: (1) two of the school officials were entitled to qualified immunity for the strip-to-undergarments search of Randy Ford because while that search violated his rights, those rights were not "clearly established" in 1992; (2) two Defendants deserved qualified immunity because their participation in the search was insufficient to hold them liable; and (3) the jury was improperly instructed that the pre-search detention of the students constituted a separate cause of action.
-The Court also held that: (4) punitive damages were inappropriate with regard to two Defendants, and (5) attorney's fees were improperly awarded because Plaintiffs' counsel did not supply adequate evidence of the number of hours worked on the case.
+Dexter Consolidated Schools,

-{2} We hold: (1) the strip-to-undergarments search of Randy Ford violated his clearly established rights in 1992, and the school officials therefore are not entitled to qualified immunity for that search; (2) where the jury determined that Defendants proximately caused the violation of the students' constitutional rights, the specific involvement of each Defendant is irrelevant to a qualified immunity inquiry; (3) the jury instruction on the pre-search detention was improper but harmless and did not constitute reversible error; (4) evidence presented at trial supported the jury's award of punitive damages; and (5) under 42 U.S .C. § 1988 (1998), attorney's fees cannot properly be awarded absent specific evidence of hours expended.
+{2} We hold: (1) the strip-to-undergarments search of Randy Ford violated his clearly established rights in 1992, and the school officials therefore are not entitled to qualified immunity for that search; (2) where the jury determined that Defendants proximately caused the violation of the students’ constitutional rights, the specific involvement of each Defendant is irrelevant to a qualified immunity inquiry; (3) the jury instruction on the pre-search detention was improper but harmless and did not constitute reversible error; (4) evidence presented at trial supported the jury’s award of punitive damages; and (5) under 42 U.S .C. § 1988 (1998), attorney’s fees cannot properly be awarded absent specific evidence of hours expended.
 We reverse in part and affirm in part.
-We reinstate all trial court judgments except attorney's *118 fees, which we remand for further proceedings.
+We reinstate all trial court judgments except attorney’s

 FACTS AND PROCEDURE

-{3} In March 1992, a Dexter High School student reported to her teacher, Randy Ragland, that she was missing a diamond ring.
+{3} In March 1992, a Dexter High School student reported to her teacher, Randy Rag-land, that she was missing a diamond ring.
 Mr. Ragland and some of the fourteen and fifteen-year-old students in the class searched the room for the ring.
 When the search failed, Mr. Ragland ordered his students to remain in the classroom, even though the class period had ended, while he conferred with Principal Warren and other school officials.
 Some of the officials who were discussing now to proceed had conducted a similar strip search three years earlier.
 Superintendent Derrick, Counselor Perry, and Ms. Rodriguez had been involved in the 1989 blanket strip search of thirty-five Dexter junior high students in an attempt to recover a missing eight dollars.
 In response to public criticism, Superintendent Derrick, who was then Principal at the junior high school, had promised that no such strip searches would occur again.

-{4} In this case, by the time the school officials determined their course of action, the students had been detained in the classroom through another entire class period without being permitted to use the bathroom.
+{4} In this ease, by the time the school officials determined their course of action, the students had been detained in the classroom through another entire class period without being permitted to use the bathroom.
 Finally, the officials began to ask for volunteers.
 Thinking that she would have the opportunity to go to the bathroom, Crystal raised her hand.
 She was escorted to the bathroom by Ms. Rodriguez and a female teacher.
 As Crystal urinated, she was ordered to keep the bathroom stall open and to lift her blouse while Ms. Rodriguez watched.
 This, presumably, would have allowed Ms. Rodriguez to observe whether Crystal, an honor student with no history of disciplinary problems, was attempting to dispose of the ring while urinating.
 When the ring was not found, Crystal was told to leave her pants and underwear down while the two officials inspected her.
 Crystal then pulled up her underpants and sat down in order to remove her socks and shoes.
 After standing up again, she was ordered to remove her shirt and pull her bra away from her body.
 With school officials in front of and beside her, she pulled her bra, exposing her breasts.

 {5} Randy Ford, who may not have entered the classroom until after the ring was reported missing, underwent a similar search.
 Once in the bathroom, Principal Warren and another school official watched from behind as Randy urinated.
 When he finished, Randy was told not to button up his pants.
 He followed orders to disrobe, and stripped himself to his boxer shorts.
 At this point, the two school officials demanded that he pull his underpants away from his waist and shake them, thereby freeing any object he may have had hidden there.